-A peculiar chain of action and reaction in new state-level laws is appearing across the U.S. In February, the Republican governor of Texas ordered state officials to investigate parents for child abuse if they allowed transgender children to receive medical interventions such as hormone therapy or puberty blockers.
-In April, the state legislature in the Republican-dominated state of Alabama passed a law making it a felony for doctors to administer those interventions and others to transgender children.
-In response, Democratic lawmakers in California introduced a bill that would make their state a “place of refuge” for transgender youths and their families.
-When the Republican-led state of Idaho enacted new restrictions on abortion in March, Democratic legislators in neighboring Oregon reacted by approving $15 million for out-of-state residents seeking the procedure.
+A peculiar chain of action and reaction in new state-level laws is appearing across the U.S. When the Republican-led state of Idaho enacted new restrictions on abortion in March, Democratic legislators in neighboring Oregon reacted by approving $15 million for out-of-state residents seeking the procedure.
 And after Texas created a new legal structure last year setting bounties of up to $10,000 for successful lawsuits against people who violate the state’s abortion laws, California adopted the same bounty structure to reward citizens for successfully suing anyone selling assault weapons or guns without serial numbers.
 What’s going on?

 Michael Bluhm: What patterns do you see emerging in these new laws?

-Philip Rocco: One is of new regulations on what people do with their bodies—or what parents allow for their children’s.
-You see this in increasing state restrictions on abortion in the U.S., as well as in increasing state regulation of medical interventions for transgender children.
-And now, across both, states are starting to incentivize people to sue others for violating the law.
-This is a new means of regulatory enforcement.
-It’s effectively a way of enlisting individual citizens as bounty hunters.
+Philip Rocco: One is of new regulations governing people’s autonomy over their bodies—and also what parents allow for their children’s.
+You see this in increasing state restrictions on abortion in the U.S.; you also see it in increasing state regulations on medical interventions for children who understand themselves as being transgender, even when their parents support these interventions—which are much less common, and naturally much more controversial.
+States are also starting to incentivize people to sue others for violating these various regulations.
+Which is a new means of regulatory enforcement.

 This article is for members only